 Horse-lords of Rohan™ – This setting supplement takes us south along the Anduin and into the land of the Rohirrim, where we explore not only the culture and lands of the Riders of Rohan, but also their rivals the Dunlendings.
 We’ll also venture into the depths of Fangorn Forest and into Isengard itself.

 The Adventurer’s Companion™ – The first supplement aimed squarely at players.
-Including a whole wealth of advice, ideas and background for making your own hero and company, as well as new Heroic Cultures including Bree-folk, Riders of Rohan, Dwarves of the Blue Mountain, the Elves of Lorien and People of Gondor, a new Calling in the form of the Captain, and expanded rules for generational play.
+Including a whole wealth of advice, ideas and background for making your own hero and company, as well as new Heroic Cultures including Bree-folk, Riders of Rohan, Dwarves of the Blue Mountain, the Elves of Lorien and People of Gondor, a new Calling, and new options for combat.

 Journeys and Maps™ – a deluxe set of Middle-earth game maps and a guide to travel for The One Ring.